esnet/netshell/README.md

     If running with Karaf 3.0.2 or later, this definition should be commented out; it was apparently a workaround for a bug in an older version of Karaf.

-3. There are some indications that ODL does not play well with the NetShell security manager.
-If this is believed to be a problem, this can be disabled by copying the ```netshell.json``` file from the NetShell source tree to the top level of the ODL Karaf installation and setting the value of the
+3. In some circumstances, ODL does not play well with the NetShell security manager (the exact conditions are not completely known).
+If this is believed to be a problem, the security manager can be disabled by copying the ```netshell.json``` file from the NetShell source tree to the top level of the ODL Karaf installation and setting the value of the
     ```securityManagerDisabled``` parameter to 1.